757-301-1161

 In 2021, I moved to Virginia Beach with my excitable golden retriever, Addy, who loves hiking, swimming, and trick training.

+I am a certified training partner through the Karen Pryor Academy.
 My goal is to help humans and their dogs build a good relationship with each other through positive reinforcement methods.
 Training your pet and working through behaviors can be frustrating, but it doesn’t have to be – I love making the training process fun for both you and your dog!
-I thoroughly enjoy working with puppies and adolescent dogs.
-I can help you provide a solid foundation and basic manners for your dog through in-home training and group classes.

 Tristan Demise